Vihang8/Automatic_Seed_Planter/README.md

-This project was done in collaboration with Prathamesh Kale
+This project was done in collaboration with Prathamesh Kale.
+Link to a demo video : https://www.youtube.com/watch?v=n5jQEb9fDHo&feature=youtu.be

 # Automatic Seed Planter